trigg3rX/triggerx-contracts/README.md

 ## Contract Deployment Commands

-1. Environment variables: Copy the .env.example file and fill the values required.
+1. Environment variables: Copy the `.env.example` file and fill in the required values.

    **Note**: The value of `RPC_URL` determines the chain where the contracts are deployed in scripts, so make sure to change it to the correct chain (testnet or mainnet) before deployment.